A new way to enjoy fajitas at a cookout. Fajita Kabobs mean no plates required, and you still have a hand free!

 Five minutes after putting the meat on, I went to check on it and the grill was cold.
 (Don’t look at me like that.
 The coals WERE ashy colored and quite hot before I put the meat on.
 Thanks.)

-Tim looked at the situation and, knowing this was for Sunday Supper, immediately sprang into action to stoke up the coals and remedy the situation.
+Tim looked at the situation and, knowing this was a recipe to share with you all, he immediately sprang into action to stoke up the coals and remedy the situation.
 But, the clock was ticking.
 In the end, we ate turkey sandwiches in the car.

 So the first ‘making’ was really a more of a ‘starting’.